-Road SC-390 is a Brazilian ludicrously zigzagged route
+SC-390 is a Brazilian ludicrously zigzagged road

-SC-390 is the name of the sharply winding and precipitous ascent in a a steep and narrow zig-zag road located in the southeast of the state of Santa Catarina, Southern Brazil.
+SC-390 is a sharply winding and precipitous ascent in a steep and narrow zig-zag road located in the southeast of the state of Santa Catarina, in Brazil.
 It’s one of the famous hairpinned roads in the world.

-Tucked away on the southern part of the country, this ludicrously zigzagged route that tumbles past waterfalls, through canyons and past spectacular scenery from start to finish.
+Tucked away on the southern part of the country, this ludicrously zigzagged route tumbles past waterfalls, through canyons and past spectacular scenery from start to finish.
 Summer (December 'till March) is the prefered time of the year to visit, because in the winter there's too much fog.
 That's not to say there is not fog in the summer, but only when a front cold comes from the south.
 The coldest town in Brazil is Sao Joaquim da Serra, about 20 miles far from the Serra do Rio do Rastro.
 Temperature drops to below zero and snow falls in the winter.
 The climate in this region is temperate due to its altitude of about 1,500m and its proximity to the sea, resulting in an annual average temperature of 12° C.

 The road is 12.87km (8 miles) long and has a total of 250 corners, taking you from 4500 feet to sea level in minutes...
 Starting at Santa Catarina, the ascent is 7 km long.
-Over this distance, the elevation gain is 646meters.
+Over this distance, the elevation gain is 646 meters.
 The average percentage is 9.2%.
 Lighting is provided to the whole road by huge windmills.
 There's little traffic in this road.